shepherdjerred/astro-opengraph-images/README.md

 1. Deploy your site.
 You can verify that your images are correct by:

    - Sending a link to your site in an application that supports Open Graph like iMessage, Slack, Discord, etc.
    - Visit [opengraph.xyz](http://opengraph.xyz/) and test your site.

-these changes, navigate to [OpenGraph.xyz](https://www.opengraph.xyz/) and test your site.

 ## Presets